o3de/o3de.org/content/docs/user-guide/visualization/animation/referencing-character-animation-editor-anim-graph.md

 1. In the **Pick EMotion FX Anim Graph** dialog box, select the `.animgraph` file that you want to assign to the reference node, and then click **OK**.
 ![\[Choose the anim graph to assign to the reference node.\]](/images/user-guide/actor-animation/char-animation-editor-anim-graph-ref-6.png)

-1. In the **Anim Graph** grid, double\-click the reference node to see the nodes that the referenced anim graph contains.
+1. In the **Anim Graph** grid, double-click the reference node to see the nodes that the referenced anim graph contains.
 ![\[Double-click the Reference node.\]](/images/user-guide/actor-animation/char-animation-editor-anim-graph-ref-7.png)

-1. Continue double\-clicking nodes to drill down into the nodes underneath.
+1. Continue double-clicking nodes to drill down into the nodes underneath.
 In this example, the referenced anim graph contains a **StateMachine** node, and the **StateMachine** node contains an **EntryNode** and an **ExitNode**.
 ![\[Double-click the next node.\]](/images/user-guide/actor-animation/char-animation-editor-anim-graph-ref-8.png)

-   When you view a referenced anim graph in this way, the referenced anim graph is read\-only.
+   When you view a referenced anim graph in this way, the referenced anim graph is read-only.
 ![\[Referenced anim graphs in the Animation Editor are read-only.\]](/images/user-guide/actor-animation/char-animation-editor-anim-graph-ref-9.png)

 1. The display above the grid shows your current location in the node hierarchy.
 To go back to a previous node, click the node name.